your-tools/tsrc/docs/faq.md

 Note that since `tsrc 0.2` you can also freeze the commits of some of the repositories.

-Last but not least, with `tsrc` you do everything with `tsrc init` and `tsrc sync`, which is a simpler command line API than `git submodule`.
+Last but not least, with `tsrc` you do everything with commands like `tsrc init` and `tsrc sync`, or simple `yaml` files,  which is much easier than using the `git submodule` CLI.

-# Why not using libgit2 or similar?
+# Why not using pygit2 or similar instead of running git commands?

-`pygit2` now has pre-built wheels for Windows, but not for macOS and Linux.

-We prefer to _not_ require compiling `libgit2`.
+First off, we do use `pygit2`, but only for tests.

+Second, the `pygit2` package depends on a 3rd party C library (`libgit2`) -
+and that can cause problems in certain cases.
+If we can, we prefer using pure-Python libraries for the production code.

-Also, we prefer calling git "porcelain" commands, both for readability of the source code and ease of debugging.
+Finally, we prefer calling git "porcelain" commands, both for readability of the source code and ease of debugging (see below).

 # Why do you hide which git commands are run?

 It's mainly a matter of not cluttering the output.
 We take care of keeping the output of `tsrc` both concise, readable and